jmjos/ratatoskr/scripts/urand/README.md

 ## config.ini:
 Contains the general configuration for the simulation.
 This is the file that controls the configuration of the entire simulation.
 While config.xml contains the configuration for individual simulations.

-## library folder:
+## config folder:
 - config.xml: this is a general template which will be used to generate a special config file for each simulation.
-- networks/network.xml: this is the file that contains the topolgy of the network you want to use.
+- network.xml: this is the file that contains the topolgy of the network you want to use.

 ## requirments.txt:
 Contains the names of the required python libraries.
 This file will be used as a source to pip command when executing the Makefile.

-## run_server.py:
-The python script that you execute to run the simulation.

 ## source_me.sh:
 When sourced, it will activate the python virtual library.

+## run_simulation.py:
+The python script that you execute to run the simulation.

+## combine_hists.py:
+Python helper scrpit to combine VC and Buffer usage.
+It's imported and called by run_simulation.py, so the user doesn't have to run it (but her/she can).

+## generate_plots.py:
+Python script to generate the plots of VC and Buffer usage.
+This script has to be called after the simulation is done.

 # Instructions to run the simulation:

 ## 1- Copy the configuration files.
 In your terminal run the following commands:
 ```
-> cp WHERE_CONFIG_IS library/
+> cp WHERE_CONFIG_IS config/

-> cp WHERE_NETWORK_IS library/networks/
+> cp WHERE_NETWORK_IS config/
 ```
 WHERE_CONFIG_IS and WHERE_NETWORK_IS represent the path of the config.xml and network.xml respectively.